Marouan-git/SpinQuant/README.md

 2\.
 Generate optimized mixed-precision configurations based on a sensitivity metric and a computational budget.
 3\.
 Evaluate the performance (Perplexity and Zero-Shot Accuracy) of these mixed-precision configurations.

+Other sensitivity metrics like the fisher information, the max-median ratio of activation magnitudes or the FGMP metric (from the [FGMP paper](https://arxiv.org/abs/2504.14152)) can be computed using the [LMAnalyser tool](https://github.com/Marouan-git/LMAnalyser).

 ## Setup

 The setup is identical to the original SpinQuant repository.
 Please refer to the original [README](./README_SpinQuant.md) for instructions on installation and data preparation.